Skip To Main Content

 Long-term investigations encourage critical thinking in math, science, literacy, and social and emotional skills.
 We integrate these skills through authentic real world experiences.

-Exterior images of the Rosa Parks Early Childhood Education Center
+4 3-year-old students at Rosa Parks Early Childhood Education Center enjoy breakfast.

 Full Day Educational Services